 A digital front door to healthcare isn't a website or a patient portal buried behind seventeen login screens.
 It's an intelligent system that meets people where they are, understands what they're experiencing, and guides them to the right care at the right time for the right price.

 Jennifer wakes up at 2 AM with chest tightness.
 She's 54, hasn't seen a doctor in three years because her insurance lapsed, and doesn't know if this warrants an ER visit or if she's just having heartburn from yesterday's spicy dinner.
-She lies there paralyzed by uncertainty and cost anxiety while her symptoms continue.For Jennifer, a digital front door means opening an app on her phone, describing her chest tightness in plain language, and getting clear guidance within minutes.
-The system asks targeted questions about her symptoms, reviews her risk factors, and determines whether she needs emergency care now, a same day appointment with a primary care physician, or reassurance with home monitoring instructions.
+She lies there paralyzed by uncertainty and cost anxiety while her symptoms continue.For Jennifer, a digital front door means opening an app on her phone, describing her symptoms in plain language, and getting clear guidance within minutes.
+The system asks targeted questions, reviews her risk factors, and determines whether she needs emergency care now, a same-day appointment, or reassurance with home monitoring instructions.

-This isn't science fiction.
 AI chatbots are already providing diagnostic results comparable to physicians, with safety ratings approaching 97% when properly designed and deployed.
-More importantly, these systems preserve precious physician time for the cases that truly require clinical judgment and procedural skills while scaling healthcare access to populations who currently have none.
+More importantly, these systems preserve precious physician time for the cases that truly require clinical judgment while scaling healthcare access to populations who currently have none.

 The Evidence Is Promising, But Incomplete